LEading Students to know and follow JEsus

 tim@fbcsiloam.com

 VBS - June 23-27 - Students can be volunteers for VBS after they finish 6th grade!
-If you or your student would like to register as a VBS volunteer, please contact Lisa Conley.
+If you or your student would like to register as a VBS volunteer, please reach out to lisa@fbcsiloam.com.
 Also, be aware that the volunteer commitment is 8am to 12:30pm each day.
-Volunteers will also be required to attend an in person training at 6pm on May 14th.

 Scripture Passages We Studied: